The Shebang

-The Shebang was a radio show broadcast weekday mornings from 6 am to 9 am AEST in Sydney, Australia, on Triple M. It was hosted by Marty Sheargold, Fifi Box and Paul Murray with Anthony Maroon as the show anchor.
+The Shebang was a radio show broadcast weekday mornings from 6 am to 9 am AEST in Sydney, Australia, on Triple M. It was hosted by Marty Sheargold, Fifi Box with Anthony Maroon as the show anchor.
 The producer, Anna, was often chastised for her many mistakes.

 The show mainly worked around observational humour, derived from various media sources.

 Formerly Triple M's main syndicated drive-time show, Austereo announced on 14 December 2006 that The Shebang would move to the breakfast shift for Triple M Sydney in 2007.
 The Shebang commenced the breakfast shift in Sydney on 29 January 2007.

 On 6 August 2008, Triple M announced that The Shebang would not be continuing in 2009 as host Fifi Box was leaving the station to appear on the Seven Network's Sunrise program, while Marty Sheargold said he would not continue at Triple M once the show finished.
 Unbeknown to anyone listening, without any warning, The Shebang cast announced their last show on Friday 31 October 2008.
 Insiders report that there has been a bitter rift between Sheargold and Murray since the ratings dive of the show after Murray's arrival in 2008.
 It is believed this could have a link to Sheargold's disappearance for an extended amount of time from the show.